tormodwill/macSSHFS/Compile_HOW_TO.md

-How to compile and install SSHFS version 2.10.0 on macOS First, I would not advice to use "brew" or "homebrew" I have no good experience using brew.
+### How to compile and install SSHFS version 2.10.0 on macOS

-The various steps described below will demand some knowledge in use of terminal.

 For this tutorial I use the following versions of software:
 Xcode_10.1  - for High Sierra  10.13.6
 Command_Line_Tools_for_Xcode_10.1  - for High Sierra 10.13.6

 Xcode_11.3.1 - for Mojave 10.14.6
 Command_Line_Tools_for_Xcode_11.3.1 - For Mojave 10.14.6

 If you run a newer version of macOS, you will find the correct version of Xcode here : https://xcodereleases.com/
 The macOS terminal / shell environment is becoming more and more restricted as MacOS disallows even root from controlling things in the newer versions of macOS.
 The older versions of macOS is better in this regard.

 macFUSE - use latest release.
 Download from here : https://github.com/osxfuse/osxfuse/releases